cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 Prior work (e.g., [TGS](https://www.usenix.org/conference/osdi22/presentation/han), [REEF](https://www.usenix.org/conference/nsdi23/presentation/wu)) adds priority to temper "fairness" with service goals, but cannot overcome the limits of coarse temporal multiplexing alone.

-Spatial partitioning helps in a world of ever-larger GPUs.
-With [Multi-Instance GPU (MIG)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/), users can carve the device into a few instances (at the granularity of Graphics Processing Clusters, or GPCs) and hand those to different apps.
-MIG provides isolation, but its granularity is coarse and reconfiguration takes on the order of a second---too slow for interactive or rapidly shifting workloads.
+Spatial partitioning helps on ever-larger GPUs.
+With [Multi-Instance GPU (MIG)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/), users carve a device into a few instances (at GPC granularity) and hand those to apps.
+MIG provides isolation, but the units are coarse and reconfiguration takes ~1s---too slow for interactive or shifting workloads.

-On the other end, NVIDIA’s [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html) maximizes utilization by collapsing tenants into a single hardware context.
-This keeps the device busy but offers little policy: without additional control, the application that launches more work tends to win.
-Systems like [Orion](https://doi.org/10.1145/3627703.3629578) and MPS client priority mitigate this by buffering and prioritizing launches, yet they still inherit MPS's lack of fine-grained time/space control.
+At the other end, NVIDIA’s [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html) maximizes utilization by collapsing tenants into a single hardware context.
+This keeps the device busy but offers little policy: the app that launches more work tends to win.
+Systems like [Orion](https://doi.org/10.1145/3627703.3629578) and MPS client priority mitigate this by buffering and prioritizing launches, yet inherit MPS's lack of fine-grained time/space control.

-What's missing is a GPU "operating system" that combines the utilization of MPS, the agility of time slicing, and the isolation of spatial partitioning---ideally at a finer granularity than MIG's GPCs and with sub-millisecond responsiveness.
+What's missing is a GPU "operating system" that unifies software control over time and space so the device stays busy without sacrificing predictability.

-Put differently, modern ML serving and training clusters grapple with a three-way tension:

-- Utilization: keep expensive accelerators busy even when individual jobs are bursty or small.
-- Isolation: protect critical services from noisy neighbors and bound tail latency.
-- Agility: reallocate capacity quickly as load shifts, without heavy reconfiguration or restarts.

-Existing mechanisms hit only two corners at best.
-Time slicing (TS) gives isolation and agility but bleeds utilization with no spatial stacking.
-MIG offers hard isolation, but its coarse granularity and second-scale reconfiguration make it ill-suited to dynamic workloads.
-MPS wrings out utilization, but without policy it devolves into "whoever launches more wins," which is unacceptable for SLO (service-level objective)-driven services.

 The core barriers are: (1) you can’t preempt arbitrary GPU kernels at fine granularity, and (2) MIG’s coarse spatial units make dynamic partitioning impractical.
 LithOS addresses both in software.